interstitialRedirectModalTitle

 Quote: Liz Forsburg Pardi

 Californians are taking charge and doubling down on climate action to protect themselves and build a more resilient future while preserving what makes our state special.
-We are inspired and grateful to see voters back the largest climate and natural resources bond in state history.
+We are inspired and grateful to see voters back the largest climate and natural resources bond in state history with Prop 4.

 Liz Forsburg Pardi California Policy Director